MaryaTorkamani/-MaryaTorkamani/README.md

 ![](https://komarev.com/ghpvc/?username=MaryaTorkamani)

-Over 7 years of experience in data analyzing, data engineering, developing ML features and implementing BI solutions in the fintech areas.
+Over 15 years of experience in system analysis, software engineering, data analyzing, data engineering, developing ML features and implementing BI solutions in the fintech areas.
 I enjoy working in teams due to my excellent communication skills.
 Through my work experience, I have gained valuable team management skills, with the capability to negotiate with different personality types.
 To be more creative, I am eager to address new issues and solve them using new technologies.

 QUALIFICATIONS SUMMARY:
 - SQL queries, data management, data quality techniques, data warehouse development lifecycle, and data visualization